cdsap/Talaiot/README.md

 ## Other Plugins
-Talaiot is not a new idea, there are multiple awesome plugins to use to achieve the same results:
+Talaiot is not a new idea.
+There are multiple awesome plugins to use to achieve the same results:

-* [Gradle Enterprise](https://gradle.com/#): Actually if you are using Gradle Enterprise Talaiot is useless because the aggregation is great and you have the support from Gradle :)
+* [Gradle Enterprise](https://gradle.com/#) Actually, if you are using Gradle Enterprise, Talaiot is useless because the aggregation is excellent and you have the support from Gradle :)

 * [Build Time Tracker](https://github.com/passy/build-time-tracker-plugin) by Pascal Hartig(@passy).

-* [Kuronometer](https://github.com/pedrovgs/Kuronometer): Plugin developed with Scala and FP concepts by Pedro Vicente Gómez Sánchez(@pedrovgs)
+* [Kuronometer](https://github.com/pedrovgs/Kuronometer) Plugin developed with Scala and FP concepts by Pedro Vicente Gómez Sánchez(@pedrovgs)

 ## Contributing
 Talaiot is Open Source and accepts contributions of new Publishers, Metrics and Dashboards that we can include as provisioned ones in the Docker image.

 ## Thanks
-Pascal Hartig, [Build Time Tracker](https://github.com/passy/build-time-tracker-plugin) it was totally an inspiration to build this plugin.
+Pascal Hartig, [Build Time Tracker](https://github.com/passy/build-time-tracker-plugin) it was an inspiration to build this plugin.